 So you have scheduled an interview with a company – great!
 It’s completely normal to feel both excited and nervous.
 However, interviewing can be very intimidating if you’re not adequately prepared.
 Keep in mind though, that if an employer requests you to come in and meet with them, they already think that you may be the right candidate for the position.
 It’s up to you to demonstrate why you are the person they are looking for.

 It’s always a good idea to research the company, know the job posting very well and practice answering some common interview questions.
 Still, there are a few things that an interviewer always likes to hear, so make sure to address the following questions at some point in the interview process.

-Download the Guide: How to Go From the Job You Have to Career You
+Download the Guide: How to Go From the Job You Have to the Career You Want

 Why are you qualified?